 - Feeling sick (nausea) and being sick (vomiting).

 Symptoms tend to occur in bouts which come and go, rather than being present all the time.
-They may begin at any time during pregnancy but are usually more frequent or severe in the last third of pregnancy.
-As soon as the baby is born, dyspepsia due to pregnancy quickly goes.
+They may begin at any time during pregnancy but happen more often, or are more severe, in the last three months of pregnancy.
+As soon as the baby is born, indigestion due to pregnancy usually disappears quickly.

-Note: various other problems, both associated with pregnancy and unrelated to pregnancy, are sometimes confused with dyspepsia.
-For example, pain in the right or left of the upper abdomen is not usually due to dyspepsia.
-Excessive vomiting is not usually due to dyspepsia.
+Note: various other problems, associated with pregnancy and unrelated to pregnancy, are sometimes confused with indigestion.
+For example, pain in the right or left of the upper abdomen is not usually due to indigestion.
+Excessive vomiting is not usually due to indigestion.
 If symptoms change, or are not typical, or become severe, or are repeated (recurring), you should see your doctor.

 Do I need any investigations?